NNiT: Width-Agnostic Neural Network Generation with Structurally Aligned Weight Spaces: Introduction

 We evaluate NNiT on ManiSkill3~\cite{taomaniskill3} using Multilayer Perceptron (MLP) policies for robotic control.
-Robotic manipulation is a strict evaluation metric where small weight errors may cause task failure, unlike vision tasks where artifacts could be tolerated.
+Robotic manipulation is a strict evaluation metric where small weight errors may cause task failures, unlike vision tasks where artifacts could be tolerated.
 Moreover, generating robotic policies is an underexplored space where enabling joint weight and architecture generation opens new avenues for research, such as meta-learning across tasks or optimizing networks for specific hardware constraints for sim to real deployment.
 Since this domain naturally favors MLPs, it serves as an ideal benchmark for evaluating structural generalization.
-NNiT maintains high success rates on architectural widths unseen during training, while baselines~fail.
+Specifically, we show that NNiTs maintain $>85\%$ success rates on architectural widths unseen during training, while baselines~\cite{schuerholt2024sane, soro2024diffusionbasedneuralnetworkweights} fail.
+Beyond robotic control, we show that the same pipeline also generalizes to unseen architectures on MNIST classification.

-Our primary contributions are as follows: \begin{itemize} \item We establish that GHNs align the weight space, reducing permutation-induced variability and enabling coordinate-based parameter field. \item We introduce patch tokenization for weights, making generation width-agnostic and enabling zero-shot synthesis for unseen architecture topologies. \item We introduce NNiT, a multimodal diffusion transformer that jointly models architectures and weights for both joint generation and conditional weight synthesis. \end{itemize}
+To summarize, our primary contributions are as follows: \begin{itemize} \item We establish that GHNs align the weight space, reducing permutation-induced variability and enabling coordinate-based parameter field for tokenization. \item We introduce patch tokenization for weights, making generation width-agnostic and enabling zero-shot synthesis for unseen architecture topologies. \item We introduce NNiT, a multimodal diffusion transformer that jointly models architectures and weights for both joint generation and conditional weight synthesis. \end{itemize}